kunalrajani/statistical-arbitrage/README.md

 Abstract

-The objective of this analysis is to obtain an alpha that is based on statistically exploring ineffi ciencies in stock prices.
+The objective of this analysis is to obtain an alpha that is based on statistically exploring inefficiencies in stock prices.
 The strategy involves decomposing stock prices in each industry into principal components that explain the most variance and then regress the stock prices on those components to obtain the stock's  dependence on them.
 Next the components are forecasted using GARCH model and hence the forecasted evolution of the stocks is also obtained based on the regression results.
 Based on these forecasts I will create a long-short neutral arbitrage strategy with the aim of achieving high risk adjusted returns.

 create_data.m is used to pull data for a list of tickers from yahoo finance and parse the information as relevant objects in matlab.